cs-sst/cs-sst.github.io/publications.md

 Lukac M.,  Quantum Computing: simulating physics with quantum genetic algorithm, , Workshop on New Frontier Information Digital Technology, University of Rykyus, Okinawa, Jan.
 23-24, 2016

 Lukac M.,  Real-World Image Processing: how does meta learning improves the image understanding?,  , Workshop on New Frontier Information Digital Technology, University of Rykyus, Okinawa, Jan.
 23-24, 2016

+<h1>2015</h1>

+Rhee, H., Belyea, M.J., Sterling, M. and Bocko, M.F., 2015.
+Evaluating the Validity of an Automated Device for Asthma Monitoring for Adolescents: Correlational Design.
+Journal of medical Internet research, 17(10).